rchain/rchain/comm/README.md

 ```

 This version generates (non-cryptographically) random addresses of 128 bits, or 32 characters (UUIDs, essentially).
 Future releases
-will generate full-length 256- or 512-bit rnode addresses in the future, but for demonstration purposes, 128 bits is about the limit
+will generate full-length 256- or 512-bit rnode addresses, but for demonstration purposes, 128 bits is about the limit of
-of manageability.
+manageability.

 ## Building from Source